Cristian-Tello/Analysis-of-Travel-Patterns-in-Chicago/README.md

 from scipy import stats as st
 ```

-I Beautiful Soup, request , and Pandas to extract and create a dataframe named weather_records with the weather information for Chicago in 2017:
+I used libraries Beautiful Soup, request , and Pandas to extract and create a dataframe named weather_records with the weather information for Chicago in 2017:
 ```python
 import requests
 from bs4 import BeautifulSoup